Our Purpose

 Board of Managers

-The Lancaster County Local Journalism Fund is managed by the following Board of Managers who all have ties to Lancaster County:
+The Lancaster County Local Journalism Fund is managed by the following Board of Managers:

 Susan Eckert